Are You an Empath? 10 Empathic Traits

 5. You’re Probably an Introvert

-If you're an empath, you may become overwhelmed in crowds and start to experience multiple emotions that can cause confusion or discomfort.
+If you're an empath, you're likely an introvert.
+You may become overwhelmed in crowds and start to experience multiple emotions that can cause confusion or discomfort.
 Your ability to relate to and experience other people’s feelings makes alone time extremely important because this is your chance to "be in yourself" and better understand your own emotions.

 Even if you’re an extrovert, you’re likely very cautious about where you go and who you interact with.
 The room's vibes are crucial to you because you can literally pick up every feeling around you.
 In fact, the higher your level of empathy, the more you will be concerned about your environment.
 Good surroundings with positive vibes will have an impressive effect on your mood and productivity.
 Likewise, if you’re in a depressing or chaotic environment, you will likely feel more irritated and uncomfortable than might be expected.